theonlydaleking/typescript-tute/readme.md

 !!
 Import works here on node, rather than pre node 12

+convention is to never use `export default` by the way.
+It just gets confusing when to use {} or not.

 You can use standard libraries, however you'll see an error in ts saying it has type 'any' To fix this, it has the concept of a "type definition file"